polarityio/trellix-dod/README.md

 <img src="./assets/overlay.png" width="50%">

-> The FireEye DoD endpoint is limited to 200 hash lookups per minute.

 For more information about FireEye's Detection on Demand capability please see: https://www.fireeye.com/solutions/detection-on-demand.html

 For information on the FireEye DoD API please see: https://fireeye.dev/apis/